djrochford/fsa/README.md

 Note that the terminology used in this package (and many of the test examples) follow the lead of Michael Sipser's excellent *Introduction to the Theory of Computation*.

-There are thus far two sub-packages: [fsa](#fsa) and [cfg](#cfg)...
+There are thus far two sub-modules: [fsa](#fsa) and [cfg](#cfg)...

 ## fsa
-A package for dealing with finite-state automata, and their ilk.
-There are three classes you import with the fsa sub-package:
+A module for dealing with finite-state automata, and their ilk.
+There are three classes you import with the fsa sub-module:

 ### DFA
 Parameters: